bip-itteam-internal/architecture-draft/HOMEPAGE.md

 ## What is CORE System?

-CORE system are the main API Gateway to other MODULE on the system, currently there is only one: CORE - System Authentication
+CORE system are the main API Gateway to other MODULE on the system, currently there is only one: CORE - API Master Gateway

 ## What is MODULE?